STUDIO POLICIES

 will you travel to my house to teach?

-Experience has shown that the best environment for me to teach in is one that I can consistently control, so I teach exclusively out of my in-home studio located in the Westwood Hills neighborhood of Napa.
-I also have a number of tools, games, and musical instruments in my studio, which I use to help demonstrate and reinforce musical concepts.
+I teach exclusively out of my in-home studio located off Browns Valley Road in Napa.
+I have a number of tools, games, reference texts, and musical instruments in my studio, which I use to help demonstrate and reinforce musical concepts.

 what are your rates?

-The answer depends on the age of the student.
+The answer depends on the age and lesson length of the student.
 For those in school age, I offer a longer term course of study, based on a fixed-rate service fee—like gyms, childcare, or sports—or where families pay a fixed fee per month, regardless of how many lessons there are in a month.
-Generally, it ends up evening out to the cost of 3 1/2 lessons per month.
-This arrangement tends to result in a lower overall fee for the student, in exchange for month-to-month stability on my end and administrative time saved.
+Sometimes there will be 3, sometimes there will be 5.
+Generally, it ends up evening out to the cost of 3.5 lessons per month.

 do you offer financial assistance?